If you haven't sold your first item on Amazon, congratulations! I am about to help you avoid some big Amazon FBA mistakes.

 - The rank may reflect a large single purchase.

 This is such an unfortunate mindset.
-Instead of hiding your secrets (which are most likely less secretive than you think), try and focus on symbiosis.
+Instead of hiding your secrets (which are most likely less secretive than you think), try to focus on symbiosis.

 When compared to sellers who seek symbiotic relationships and adopt an “abundance mentality,” lone wolf sellers will experience: